 Highlights of World Table Tennis Singapore Smash

-Wang Manyu of China hits a return during the women's singles round of 64 match against Lee Ho Ching of China's Hong Kong at World Table Tennis (WTT) Singapore Smash in Singapore on March 12, 2023.
+Wang Manyu of China hits a return during the women's singles round of 32 match between Wang Manyu of China and Kihara Miyuu of Japan at the World Table Tennis (WTT) Singapore Smash held at OCBC Arena of the Singapore Sports Hub on March 14, 2023.
 (Photo by Then Chih Wey/Xinhua)

-Lee Ho Ching of China's Hong Kong hits a return during the women's singles round of 64 match against Wang Manyu of China at World Table Tennis (WTT) Singapore Smash in Singapore on March 12, 2023.
+Kihara Miyuu of Japan hits a return during the women's singles round of 32 match between Wang Manyu of China and Kihara Miyuu of Japan at the World Table Tennis (WTT) Singapore Smash held at OCBC Arena of the Singapore Sports Hub on March 14, 2023.
 (Photo by Then Chih Wey/Xinhua)

-Wang Manyu of China hits a return during the women's singles round of 64 match against Lee Ho Ching of China's Hong Kong at World Table Tennis (WTT) Singapore Smash in Singapore on March 12, 2023.
+Wang Manyu of China hits a return during the women's singles round of 32 match between Wang Manyu of China and Kihara Miyuu of Japan at the World Table Tennis (WTT) Singapore Smash held at OCBC Arena of the Singapore Sports Hub on March 14, 2023.
 (Photo by Then Chih Wey/Xinhua)

-Lee Ho Ching of China's Hong Kong hits a return during the women's singles round of 64 match against Wang Manyu of China at World Table Tennis (WTT) Singapore Smash in Singapore on March 12, 2023.
+Kihara Miyuu of Japan hits a return during the women's singles round of 32 match between Wang Manyu of China and Kihara Miyuu of Japan at the World Table Tennis (WTT) Singapore Smash held at OCBC Arena of the Singapore Sports Hub on March 14, 2023.
 (Photo by Then Chih Wey/Xinhua)

-Xiang Peng of China hits a return during the men's singles round of 64 match against Harimoto Tomokazu of Japan at World Table Tennis (WTT) Singapore Smash in Singapore on March 12, 2023.
+Kihara Miyuu (L) of Japan competes during the women's singles round of 32 match between Wang Manyu of China and Kihara Miyuu of Japan at the World Table Tennis (WTT) Singapore Smash held at OCBC Arena of the Singapore Sports Hub on March 14, 2023.
 (Photo by Then Chih Wey/Xinhua)

-Harimoto Tomokazu of Japan serves during the men's singles round of 64 match against Xiang Peng of China at World Table Tennis (WTT) Singapore Smash in Singapore on March 12, 2023.
+Kihara Miyuu of Japan reacts during the women's singles round of 32 match between Wang Manyu of China and Kihara Miyuu of Japan at the World Table Tennis (WTT) Singapore Smash held at OCBC Arena of the Singapore Sports Hub on March 14, 2023.
 (Photo by Then Chih Wey/Xinhua)

+Ma Long of China serves during the men's singles round of 32 match between Ma Long of China and Lin Shidong of China at the World Table Tennis (WTT) Singapore Smash held at OCBC Arena of the Singapore Sports Hub on March 14, 2023.
+(Photo by Then Chih Wey/Xinhua)

+Ma Long of China hits a return during the men's singles round of 32 match between Ma Long of China and Lin Shidong of China at the World Table Tennis (WTT) Singapore Smash held at OCBC Arena of the Singapore Sports Hub on March 14, 2023.
+(Photo by Then Chih Wey/Xinhua)

+Lin Shidong of China serves during the men's singles round of 32 match between Ma Long of China and Lin Shidong of China at the World Table Tennis (WTT) Singapore Smash held at OCBC Arena of the Singapore Sports Hub on March 14, 2023.
+(Photo by Then Chih Wey/Xinhua)

-Xiang Peng of China hits a return during the men's singles round of 64 match against Harimoto Tomokazu of Japan at World Table Tennis (WTT) Singapore Smash in Singapore on March 12, 2023.
+Ma Long (Above) of China hits a return during the men's singles round of 32 match between Ma Long of China and Lin Shidong of China at the World Table Tennis (WTT) Singapore Smash held at OCBC Arena of the Singapore Sports Hub on March 14, 2023.
 (Photo by Then Chih Wey/Xinhua)

 Photos